Return of the missing lynx

 Iberian success

-Thanks to a captive breeding programme, the Iberian lynx has become one of European conservation’s greatest success stories, with numbers in the wild up from just 94 in 2002 to about 1,100 today.
+Thanks to a captive breeding programme, the Iberian lynx has become one of European conservation’s greatest success stories, with numbers in the wild up from just 94 in 2002 to more than 2,000 today (census 2023).
 This increasing population, which extends across 1,500 square kilometres, is recolonising new territory, with sightings in Toledo, Badajoz and Ciudad Real.
 Further Iberian lynx conservation action is still needed, involving ongoing efforts to recover prey populations (especially European rabbit), enhance habitat quality and connectivity, and release lynx in new areas to connect populations.

 Staffan Widstrand